snow ice cream recipe

 Preparing Your Liquid Base

-1. Prepare the Base: In a large bowl, mix together one 14-ounce can of sweetened condensed milk, 1 teaspoon of vanilla extract, and a tiny pinch of salt until well combined.
+1. Prepare the base: In a large bowl, mix together one 14-ounce can of sweetened condensed milk, 1 teaspoon of vanilla extract, and a tiny pinch of salt until well combined.
 If adding flavor variations like cocoa powder or fruit puree, incorporate them now.

-2. Collect Fresh Snow: Using a clean container, gather 8-10 cups of fresh, clean snow from an untouched area.
+2. Collect fresh snow: Using a clean container, gather 8–10 cups of fresh, clean snow from an untouched area.
 Collect the snow right before you plan to make the ice cream for the best texture.

-3. Combine Ingredients: Gradually add the snow to your liquid base, folding gently with a spatula or wooden spoon.
+3. Combine ingredients: Gradually add the snow to your liquid base, folding gently with a spatula or wooden spoon.
 Add snow one cup at a time, incorporating each addition before adding more.
 Continue until you reach a consistency similar to soft-serve ice cream.

-5. Add Mix-ins: If desired, gently fold in optional mix-ins like mini chocolate chips, crushed cookies, or sprinkles.
+5. Add mix-ins: If desired, gently fold in optional mix-ins like mini chocolate chips, crushed cookies, or sprinkles.
 Be careful not to overmix, as this can cause the snow to melt too quickly.

-6. Serve Immediately: Scoop the snow ice cream into bowls and serve right away for the best texture and flavor.
+6. Serve immediately: Scoop the snow ice cream into bowls and serve right away for the best texture and flavor.
 Add any desired toppings like chocolate sauce, caramel, or additional sprinkles.

 Flavor Variations for Snow Ice Cream

-Chocolate Lover’s Version
+Chocolate Version

-Fruit-Infused Options
+Fruit-Infused

-Gourmet Flavor Combinations
+Gourmet Combinations

 Serving and Storage Tips